luk-s/rl-testing-experiments/README.md

 ## Reproducing the experiments
 ### Prerequisites
-- Leela Chess Zero instance installed and configured as described above
+- Chess AI instance (Leela or Stockfish) installed and configured as described above
 - Data file containing chess positions stored in `data` folder.
 The specific chess positions used in our experiments can be extracted from the result files in the `experiments/results/final_data` folder.

 ### Running the experiments
 All experiments can be run in a two-step process.
 First, the main experiment file is run.
 This file handles everything from loading the data, writing results, and coordinating the distributed queues.
-In a second steps, one or several workers are started.
-Each worker runs a Leela Chess Zero instance and evaluates positions provided by the main experiment file.
+In a second step, one or several workers are started.
+Each worker runs a chess AI instance and evaluates positions provided by the main experiment file.

+The precise commands used to replicate the experiments of the paper for Leela Chess Zero can be found in the file [leela_experiment_commands.txt](leela_experiment_commands.txt).
+The commands can be adapted accordingly for Stockfish by starting Stockfish worker threads instead of Leela worker threads.

+#### Command explanations
+Some simple examples of how to run the different experiments are provided below.

 For the forced-move and the recommended-move experiments, the main experiment file can be run via the command
 ```bash